- Refrigeration/brine test

-- by conductivity (contact process)
+- Conductivity (contact process)

-- by concentration product
+- Concentration product

 - References and further reading

-Equipment: Water bath (-4C), membrane filtration apparatus
+Equipment: Water bath containing brine (-4°C), membrane filtration apparatus

 Services: Wash up area, power